Our History

 Building a Stable Program

-Our flagship program continued growing and, in 2011, once Career Technical Education grants came through the state, TRADART was in place as a partner for the K-14 pathway education.
-We would be the independent group of qualified industry specialists who could make the curriculum relevant and monitor that industry standards were being met throughout the District.
+Our flagship program continued growing and, in 2011, once Career Technical Education grants came through the state, TRADART was in place as a partner for the K-14 CTE Pathway Education.

 Gaining Momentum